“We have an epidemic of medical malpractice, not of medical malpractice lawsuits.”

 - Prescription errors – If a patient receives the wrong medication and is injured as a result, they can file a medical malpractice claim against either the doctor who prescribed the medication, or the pharmacist who erroneously filled the prescription.

-Experienced Medical Malpractice Lawyers
+Experienced Maryland Medical Malpractice Lawyers

 If you have been the victim of medical malpractice, filing a lawsuit is important not only to help you pay for your losses, but also to hold doctors and the healthcare industry accountable for negligence.
 Many careless doctors have a history of negligence and malpractice.
 By holding them responsible through a malpractice claim, you can prevent other patients from suffering as you did.

-Attorney Stuart Plotnick has many years of experience helping victims of medical malpractice recover the compensation they need and deserve to move forward with their lives.
+Maryland Medical Malpractice Lawyer Stuart Plotnick has many years of experience helping victims of medical malpractice recover the compensation they need and deserve to move forward with their lives.
 If you suspect medical malpractice caused your injury or illness – or the death of a loved one – please contact the Law Offices of Stuart L. Plotnick today to schedule your free initial consultation.

 We represent medical malpractice victims throughout Maryland, Virginia, and Washington D.C.